MA MBACP MCCP MNCPS (Acc.)

 I graduated with Diploma from BeeLeaf Institute in Contemporary Psychotherapy.

-I am a registered Member of BACP, an accredited Member of The National Counselling Society and a full member of Community for Contemporary Psychotherapy and abide by their code of ethics.
+I am a Registered Member of BACP (British Association for Counselling and Psychotherapy), an Accredited Member of The National Counselling & Psychotherapy Society (NCPS), a Full Community for Contemporary Psychotherapy Member, and a Member of Complex Trauma Institute.
+I abide by their code of ethics.

 Please feel free to verify my qualifications via the links below.